-The concentration in evolutionary biology of the human species requires 20 points including the required courses EEEB W1010 Human Origins and Evolution, EEEB W1011 Behavioral Biology of the Living Primates, EEEB W3087 Conservation Biology, and three courses for the biological anthropology breadth distribution requirements as described for the major.
-Students must take a minimum of 15 points from biological anthropology courses as described for the major.
-The additional courses may be taken in other departments with adviser's approval.
+The concentration in evolutionary biology of the human species requires 20 points including the required introductory courses EEEB UN1010 Human Origins and Evolution, EEEB W1011 , an approved conservation course (optimally Primate Conservation) , and three courses for the breadth distribution requirements as described for the major.
+Students must take a minimum of 15 points from approved biological anthropology courses as described for the major (the two introductory classes count toward that total).
+The additional courses may be taken in other departments with adviser approval.

-Concentrators do not have to complete the theoretical foundation courses from cultural anthropology/archaeology or a seminar, though the latter is recommended.
+Concentrators do not have to complete the theoretical foundation courses from cultural anthropology/archaeology or a seminar.